Ryangwaite/AWS-SAA-C02-Course/README.md

 KMS can create an alias which is a shortcut to a particular CMK.
 Aliases are also per region.
-You can create a `MyApp1` alias in all regions but they would be separate aliases, and in each region it would be pointing potentially at a different CMK.
+You can create a `MyApp1` alias in all regions but they would be separate aliases, and in each region it would be pointing at a different CMK.

 #### 1.4.6.4.
 Key Policy (resource policy)